Documentation forNetwork Performance Monitor

 On an edge Node Details view, the widget displays WAN uplinks for the edge.

-Interfaces on Aruba devices are polled via API.
+Interfaces on HPE Aruba Networking devices are polled via API.
 Interfaces are discovered during the API discovery.
 Interface Type is always reported as "Ethernet".

 Interface polling intervals use the polling intervals set for nodes.
 As a result, to force polling interface details, select the parent node in Node Management and click Poll Now.
 The Poll Now option for individual interfaces is not available.